eknery/Melastom_endemism_Andes/README.md

 # Melastom_endemism_Andes

 ### Description:
-This project address the endemism of Melastomataceae species in the Northern Andes, South America.
+This project addresses the endemism of Melastomataceae species in the Northern Andes, South America.
 It includes:
 1. the identification of high endemism areas based on empirical records;
 2. the inference of high endemism areas based on model projections;
 3. the estimate of sampling effort over the focal area;